ROCmSoftwarePlatform/Megatron-LM/examples/llama/readme.md

-Here is the reformatted README file for Llama2/Llama3 model pretraining instructions:

----

 # Llama2/Llama3 Model Pretraining Instructions

 This guide provides the steps for setting up the environment and configuring the script to train Llama2 or Llama3 models.